top of page

 • Maintain optical clarity over time

 Unlike automotive clear coat, a PPF top coat is intentionally softer and more flexible.
 This flexibility is essential for impact absorption—but it also means the surface is more sensitive to repeated chemical interaction.
+A well-formulated PPF is already designed to handle real-world exposure without additional surface treatment.

 What a PPF Coating Actually Does

 Despite the name, a PPF coating does not add mechanical protection.
 It is a thin chemical surface treatment intended to modify surface behavior.
+Most PPF coatings generally consist of:

 • Silicon-based compounds (such as SiO₂ or siloxane polymers) to create hydrophobicity